alexander-95/fyp/report.md

 Most stereo vision techniques make the assumption that the cameras are pointing front and parallel.
 The alignment of the cameras is a big factor in the accuracy of the photos being taken, especially at long distances.
 Having the cameras perfectly aligned is an important problem to solve.

+In a scene that has many features, it can be hard to locate the object of interest.
+In order to track an object, the same feature point must be recognised from both cameras.
+There is also the problem of getting multiple matches in feature recognition.
+The next decision would be what entity to track.

 ##5.The Solution